lzz-z/MCCE_Anonymous/README.md

   - Including the tutorial of how to modify the main components

 ## Getting Started

-### Prerequisites

-- Python 3.9
-- Requirements are same as those in SFM_framework, please note, loading scigpt will need to put the SFM_framework folder under the main directory.
-Which is a TODO.

 # 🧬 YAML File Specification for Multi-Objective Molecular Optimization